Go Up North to See a Great Gray Owl

 Great gray owls move out to open bogs, muskegs and meadows to hunt their small mammal prey.
 This owl is one of the mightiest and can plunge into deep snow to snag a vole snack.
 During winter, great gray owls consume up to seven rodents a day.

 If you are lucky enough to see a great gray, resist the temptation to play calls or to feed it—both practices are unsafe for the owl.
 Instead, give the bird plenty of space.
-Even if your photos aren’t as great as you’d like, the memory will remain with you for forever.
+The memory will remain with you for forever.

 Great Gray Owl Hotspot